mattyyeung/mattyyeung.github.io/piano-path.md

 The cut timestamps are exported to json and manually inserted into `song_catalogue.json`.

-The head app keeps the whole audio file in memory and just jumps to the right location when a key is pressed.
-To keep latency low (especially when changing samples early), I ended up manually filling the audio buffer.
+The head app keeps the whole audio file in memory, jumping locations ("seeking", I guess) when a key is pressed.
+To keep latency low (especially when changing notes mid-sample), I ended up manually filling the audio buffer.
 [Sounddevice](https://python-sounddevice.readthedocs.io/) & [soundfile](https://python-soundfile.readthedocs.io/) made this easy.

 ### Responsiveness